MLHale/GenCyber-web-content/day3/day3-se-headeranalysis.md

 ![email](../img/email/emailpresident.png)

 Anyways...we see emails like this all the time using desktop or web-based email clients.
-The section pointed to by the big red arrow, is the part of the email header that most people are familiar with.
+The section pointed to by the big red arrow in the figure above, is the part of the email header that most people are familiar with.

 There is more to this header.
 To reveal the full message header, different desktop or web email applications have different methods.
 Here are instructions to get the full email headers using popular email applications: